wrjv/Bak-SneppenSlumMigration/docs/README.md

 ## The Destination

 ### The Optimal Location within a Slum
 When moving to a new spot, people don't move to a random cell.
 People mostly move to spots where people already live.
-Therefor the probability of someone moving to a certain empty cell is calculated as follows:
+Therefor the probability of someone moving to a certain empty cell within a given slum is calculated as follows:

 <img src="https://latex.codecogs.com/gif.latex?p&space;=&space;\frac{\&hash;neighbours^2&space;&plus;&space;0.01}{p_{total}}" class="latex"/>